InfraXCoders/mf-research-portal/TECH-STACK-COMPARISON.md

 ## 📊 Executive Summary

-This document compares the **current tech stack** used in the MF Research Portal with an **alternative modern stack** (Next.js, Node.js, PostgreSQL) and explains the rationale behind the chosen architecture.
+This document compares the **current tech stack** used in the Financial Safar with an **alternative modern stack** (Next.js, Node.js, PostgreSQL) and explains the rationale behind the chosen architecture.

 ---